We don’t know if you’ve ever thought about it, but:

-The comic shown here may be “funny” to some couples —especially those who are engaged or newlywed.
-There may always seem to be something to talk about together.
+It may be “funny” to some couples —especially for those who are engaged or newlywed.
+When you’re newer in your relationship there always seem to be something to talk about together.
 And there is.
 But sadly, many couples lose the art of “just” talking together.

 Communication is Vital

-I heard someone once say that communication is the lifeblood of marriage.
-And I believe that to be true.
+However, it’s been said that communication is the lifeblood of marriage.
+And we believe that to be true.
 We need to actively talk to each other in our marriage, to grow our relationship.
+Communicating with each other connects us together.

-Now, in this blog I’m not talking here about having a type of “reporting” conversation, where you “report” what this child has done or how that event went, or something that happened at work —the regurgitation of facts.
-Yes, we need to engage in those kinds of talks too, but that’s not what I’m referring to here.
+Now, we’re not talking about having a type of “reporting” conversation, where you “report” what this child has done or how that event went, or something that happened at work —the regurgitation of facts.
+Yes, we need to engage in those kinds of talks too; but that can’t be the only type of “conversation” we can have to truly connect.
+So, that’s not what we’re referring to here.

-I’m talking here of conversing with each other —having a “normal” conversation together.
+What we’re talking about here is conversing WITH each other.
 The Merriam-webster dictionary defines “conversation” as an “oral exchange of sentiments, observations, opinions, or ideas …an informal discussion of an issue.”
-When you talk AT each other, there isn’t an “exchange” of opinions and ideas going on (as I described with my dad and stepmom).
+When you talk AT each other, there is not an “exchange” of opinions and ideas.
 There is just blabbing, with no heart-felt connection.
+That type of surface talking is okay sometimes; just don’t let it become a “normal” way of “communicating” with each other.

 Reporting VS Conversing

-If that meets a need, that’s fine.
-But please don’t allow it to be all you have going on together whenever you open your mouths —either “reporting” to each other, or getting into contention, and/or talking AT each other.
+Communicating and connecting with each other does not just entail “reporting” to each other, or being contentious, and/or talking AT each other.
 Make sure you include time to have a “regular” conversation —where you connect in a positive, healthy, relationship growing way.

 Having a regular conversation together, is where you exchange ideas.
 It involves each of you talking and LISTENING to what the other is saying.
 That is the way you better know and (sometimes) better understand each other.

 I LOVE talking with my husband Steve.
 There isn’t any other human being I’d much rather talk with, than him.
 It hasn’t always been this way, though.
 We went through several dysfunctional seasons of fighting and opposing each other.
 But eventually, we each woke up and applied ourselves to working on our issues.
 We grew our friendship into a beautifully strong one (that we continue to apply ourselves to grow).
-I enjoy talking with my gal friends, and need them to talk about some things that would bore Steve or he just wouldn’t understand, as the man he is.
+I enjoy talking with my gal friends and need them to talk about things that would bore Steve, or he just wouldn’t understand.
 But for the most part, he’s the one I most enjoy conversing with.
+And Steve says he feels the same about talking with me.

 Perhaps you need help with this, and you feel you just aren’t as creative in knowing what to converse about, or you’ve gotten out of the habit of making this an important part of your relationship.
 If you need some ideas to get you started again, here are a few ideas for you.